 Auctions Versus Negotiations in Procurement: An Empirical Analysis

 Should the buyer of a customized good use competitive bidding or negotiation to select a contractor?
 To shed light on this question, we offer a framework that compares auctions with negotiations.
 We then examine a comprehensive data set of private sector building contracts awarded in Northern California during the years 1995-2000.
-The analysis suggests a number of potential limitations to the use of auctions.
-Auctions perform poorly when projects are complex, contractual design is incomplete and there are few available bidders.
+The analysis suggests a number of limitations to the use of auctions.
+Auctions perform poorly when projects are complex and contractual design is incomplete.
 Furthermore, auctions stifle communication between buyers and the sellers, preventing the buyer from utilizing the contractor's expertise when designing the project.
 Some implications of these results for procurement in the public sector are discussed.

 Suggested Citation: Suggested Citation